Image of an avocado producer displaying his produce

 Why choose Primary Farm Assurance?

-Most retailers around the world now require proof of safe and responsible farming practices via certification.
-Implementing these standards is often challenging at first for smallholders and producers in emerging markets.
-Primary Farm Assurance from GLOBALG.A.P. supports a gradual adoption of safer, more sustainable practices and promotes a practical and achievable route to certification for these producers.
+Most retailers around the world now require proof of safer and more responsible farming practices via certification.
+Implementing these standards can be challenging at first for smallholders and producers in emerging markets.
+Primary Farm Assurance (PFA) from GLOBALG.A.P. supports the gradual adoption of safer and more responsible practices and aims to promote a practical and achievable route to certification for these producers.

 Which industry challenges does PFA address?